jesse-martinez/Documentation/README.md

 Steeltoe's Hystrix implementation lets application developers isolate and manage back-end dependencies so that a single failing dependency does not take down the entire application.
 This is accomplished by wrapping all calls to external dependencies in a `HystrixCommand`, which runs in its own...

-Here is an example cross reference link to config docs: @api/v2/configuration/cloud-foundry-provider Or you could link to the v3 version of this doc: @api/v3/circuitbreaker/hystrix Or do the same thing by provide custom link text: [view the v3 version](xref:api/v2/circuitbreaker/hystrix)
+Here is an example cross-reference link to config docs: @api/v2/configuration/cloud-foundry-provider Or you could link to the v3 version of this doc: @api/v3/circuitbreaker/hystrix Or do the same thing by providing custom link text: [view the v3 version](xref:api/v2/circuitbreaker/hystrix)
 ```

 Corresponding entry in `api/v2/toc.yml`: